enbnt/enbnt.github.io/content/posts/tracing-and-testing.md

 A lot of what I'll discuss in this post was inspired by a lightning talk from one of the Monitorama conferences (I think it was [Ted Young in 2018](https://vimeo.com/274821066)), where the concept of "Tracing Driven Development" was thrown out there.
-The post I'm sharing with you here is a twist on all of this, so go back to that talk later.
-Keep reading...
+What we'll discuss here is a twist on all of this, so go back to that talk later.
+For now, keep reading...

 ## Distributed Traces - BUT Local